renpy/renpy/sphinx/source/dialogue.rst

     e "Hello, world." (what_color="#8c8")

-Arguments to the Say statement are first processed by var:`config.say_arguments_callback`, if it is not None.
+Arguments to the say statement are first processed by var:`config.say_arguments_callback`, if it is not None.
 If any remain, they are then passed to the character, which treats them as if they were present when the character was defined.
 So, the example above displays the dialogue in green.